International Teaching Assistant Program (ITAP)

 The guidelines used in placing new students are as follows:

-New students who initially place into OS are placed into either an 8-week or 16-week class.
-Students who place into the 8-week OS module attend OS for the first half of the semester and then automatically take the 8-week TM module in the second half of the semester.
-At the end of the TM module, they are given the ITAP Proficiency Exam.
+New students who initially place into Oral Skills are placed into either an 8-week or 16-week class.
+At the end of the class, they are given the ITAP Proficiency Exam.

 Repeating Students: Students who wish to repeat the ITAP course will be placed according to their most recent test results, provided these results are less than a semester old.
 If their results are more than a semester old, the students will be given the placement test again.

-The ITAPPE is only given to students who have successfully completed the ITAP courses.
-The OS and TM modules are considered as successfully completed or not based upon class attendance and participation.
-The ITAPPE is given four times per year: at the end of each semester to all eligible students and at mid-semester to students enrolled in the 8-week TM module or taking the Exam-Only.
-Students may only take the ITAPPE once per semester.
-The exam has two subtests: the SPEAK test and the Sample Lesson.
+The Oral Skills Exam is only given to students who have successfully completed the Oral Skills course.
+The OS class is considered as successfully completed or not based upon class attendance and participation.
+The Oral Skills Exam is given four times per year: at the end of each semester to all eligible students and at mid-semester to students enrolled in the 8-week Oral Skills class or taking the Exam-Only.
+Students may only take the Oral Skills Exam once per semester.

-SPEAK: This exam tests general speaking and listening proficiency in English.
+Oral Skills Exam: This exam tests general speaking and listening proficiency in English.
 Examinees are asked questions and to perform tasks such as giving directions, advice, and recommendations; describing pictures; and answering open-ended questions about general topics.
-Responses are recorded and evaluated at a later time.
+Responses are recorded and evaluated by at least two raters at a later time.
+The Oral Skills Exam is rated on a scale of 60.

 FINAL EVALUATIONS

-Based on their ITAPPE results as well as their ELI instructor’s assessment as to their readiness to handle classroom responsibility as graduate teaching assistants at UA, ITAP participants are given one of three evaluations: Full Pass, Conditional Pass, or No Pass.
+Based on their Oral Skills Exam results as well as their ELI instructor’s assessment as to their ability to speak comprehensively as graduate teaching assistants at UA, ITAP participants are given one of three evaluations: Full Pass, Conditional Pass, or No Pass.

 - Full Pass: The student has sufficient language and teaching skills which allow for full teaching responsibility in a lecture-type class.